 My model and techniques are derived from the work of psychiatrist Milton H. Erickson, M.D. and are strongly influenced by the psychology of Carl Jung and that of Traditional Chinese Medicine.
 I also use EMDR and NLP techniques in my work, as well as techniques from Internal Family Systems work.
 And I am informed by the ways nutrition and lifestyle factors effect mental health, often over-looked variables which will make or break a successful recovery.

 My work is technical, and I often liken it to Pilates, a type of exercise which targets very specific goals, depending on the muscular patterns that characterize any given individual.
 The task is to look 'under the hood', assess the various component parts that characterize a fully developed psyche and determine which are amply developed, which are over-developed and overused, which are undeveloped, and then to remediate imbalances, using interventions which target both the conscious mind and the unconscious mind.

-As we go along, we collect feedback from the unconscious, in the form of dreams and spontaneous associations, postcards from the heart of hearts, to make sure we are on track.
-Expect to forge a deeper connection to the essential nature that lurks in the inner depths, an anchor and inner compass that leads you productively forward.
+As we go along, we collect dreams, postcards from the heart of hearts, to get feedback how we are doing.
+This work may help you forge a deeper connection to the essential nature that lurks in the inner depths, an anchor and inner compass that leads you productively forward.